cccarle/L3_1DV610/README.md

 ### Use case tested : Use case 5 - User want to save their attemps of trys in a high score
 #### Test Case 5.1 - User want to save their attemps of trys in a high score
-Test steps :
+__Test steps :__ <br>
-1.1 User has won and is shown a "play again" button & a "add to high score" button.
+1.1 User has won and is shown a "play again" button & a "add to high score" button. <br>
-2.2 User click on "add to high score" button.
+2.2 User click on "add to high score" button. <br>

-__Exptected result :__ System redirect to highscore page and the users result is added to the highscore.
+__Exptected result :__ System redirect to highscore page and the users result is added to the highscore. <br>
-__Actuall result :__ System redirect to highscore page and the users result is added to the highscore.
+__Actuall result :__ System redirect to highscore page and the users result is added to the highscore. <br>
 __Pass/fail :__ Pass <br>